Temple Gold Medal: History

 From 1884 to 1889, a gold medal was awarded for the best figure painting and a silver medal for the best landscape or marine painting.
 But the jury ignored the rules in 1890, awarding a landscape-with-cattle painting the gold medal.
 (Note: "[T]hese cattle pictures of Mr. Howe are admirable, and they are certainly among the most satisfying things exhibited here, but the gold medal was offered for 'the best figure picture by an American artist,' and these are not figure pictures at all, and it is hard to avoid the conclusion that the committee has made another mistake in awarding this medal in this way." — L. W. M. [Leslie W. Miller]) In 1891 and 1892, a gold medal was awarded for the best painting regardless of subject, and a silver for the second-best.
 No second-place medals were awarded after 1892.
 From 1893 to 1899, two gold medals were awarded each year.
 Beginning in 1900, a single gold medal was awarded for the best painting in PAFA's annual exhibition regardless of subject.

 Famously, Thomas Eakins, who had been forced to resign as director of PAFA's school in 1886, accepted his 1904 award for Archbishop William Henry Elder by declaring, ”I think you’ve got a heap of impudence to give me a medal."
 He then rode off on a bicycle to the Philadelphia Mint, where he sold the gold medal for its melt-down value.

 William Glackens wryly changed the name of the figure painting that won him the 1924 award from Nude to Temple Gold Medal Nude.

 By the 1930s, PAFA's annual exhibitions had acquired a reputation for being parochial and nepotistic.
 (Note: Art columnist Jane Richter complained that more than 60% of the 258 paintings in the 1937 exhibition had been by members of the selection jury or by invited artists.
 While acknowledging the value of having "name" artists, she argued that PAFA needed to choose: make future exhibitions truly open-to-all or make them by-invitation-only.)
 With the costs of transporting and insuring the works, they were also expensive.
 Beginning in 1954, PAFA's exhibitions became bi-annual.
 The last Temple Gold Medal was awarded to Helen Frankenthaler in 1968.
-Beginning in 1969, PAFA's annual exhibitions were dedicated exclusively to student work from its school.
+Beginning in 1969, the annual exhibitions were dedicated exclusively to work by students in PAFA's school.